The Hunchback of Notre Dame (1996 film): Release

-In 1994, the film was scheduled for a Christmas 1995 release, though the film was reportedly delayed following the departure of Katzenberg from The Walt Disney Company.
+In 1994, The Hunchback of Notre Dame was scheduled for a Christmas 1995 release, though the film was reportedly delayed following Katzenberg's resignation from Disney.
 By January 1995, it was later pushed back to a summer 1996 release.

-The film premiered on June 19, 1996, at the Louisiana Superdome in New Orleans, where it was played on six enormous screens.
+The Hunchback of Notre Dame premiered on June 19, 1996, at the Louisiana Superdome in New Orleans, where it was played on six enormous screens.
 The premiere was preceded by a parade through the French Quarter, beginning at Jackson Square and utilizing floats and cast members from Walt Disney World.
+Attendees included Eisner, then-New Orleans Mayor Marc Morial, and the actresses who had voiced the Disney Princesses.
 The film was widely released two days later.

 Marketing

 As part of the promotion of the film, Walt Disney Records shipped two million products, including sing-along home videos, soundtrack CDs, and the "My First Read Along" novelized version of the film.
-Upon release, The Hunchback of Notre Dame was accompanied by a marketing campaign of more than $40 million with commercial tie-ins with Burger King, Payless Shoes, Nestlé, and Mattel.
+Upon its release, The Hunchback of Notre Dame was accompanied by a marketing campaign of more than $40 million with commercial tie-ins with Burger King, Payless Shoes, Nestlé, and Mattel.
 By 1997, Disney earned approximately $500 million in profit with the spin-off products based from the film.

 Home media

 The Hunchback of Notre Dame was first released on VHS, standard CLV LaserDisc, and special edition CAV LaserDisc on March 4, 1997, under the Walt Disney Masterpiece Collection label.
 By mid-1998, the operating income of the VHS release had accumulated to $200 million.
-It was originally planned for a DVD release in December 2000 as part of the Walt Disney Gold Classic Collection, but instead, it was re-issued on March 19, 2002, as a special edition along with its direct-to-video sequel, The Hunchback of Notre Dame II (2002).
+Selling $12.5 million VHS units, it was the third-highest-selling home video release of 1997, behind 101 Dalmatians (1996) and Men in Black (1997).
+The film was originally planned for a DVD release in December 2000 as part of the Walt Disney Gold Classic Collection, but instead, it was re-issued on March 19, 2002, as a special edition along with its direct-to-video sequel, The Hunchback of Notre Dame II (2002).

 Walt Disney Studios Home Entertainment released The Hunchback of Notre Dame on Blu-ray alongside its sequel in a Special Edition "2-Movie Collection" on March 12, 2013.